 The project may require a range of approvals under Victorian legislation.
 DELWP coordinates the EES process as closely as practicable with the approvals procedures, consultation and public notice requirements.
-Figure 2 outlined the steps in the EES process and the parallel coordination of statutory processes.
+Figure 3 outlined the steps in the EES process and the parallel coordination of statutory processes.

-Figure 2: Coordination of statutory assessment and approvals processes.
+Figure 3: Coordination of statutory assessment and approvals processes.

-Building, works and development of land associated with a mining project (within the Mining Licence area) are exempt from the permit requirements under the local planning scheme (i.e. the East Gippsland and Wellington Planning Schemes), providing the project is assessed under the EE Act prior to statutory decisions being made under the Mineral Resources (Sustainable Development) Act 1990 (MRDS Act).
+Building, works and development of land associated with a mining project (within the Mining Licence area) are exempt from the permit requirements under the local planning scheme (i.e. the East Gippsland and Wellington Planning Schemes), providing the project is assessed via an EES and Minister's Assessment under the EE Act prior to statutory decisions being made under the Mineral Resources (Sustainable Development) Act 1990 (MRDS Act).

-To facilitate the integrated consideration of issues and the timely completion of required approval processes, it is recommended that the EES include a draft work plan, as required under the MRSD Act.
+To facilitate the integrated consideration of issues and the timely completion of required approval processes, it is recommended that the EES include a draft work plan prepared in-line with requirements under the MRSD Act.